updated on 24 May 2022

 These new courses provide a variety of options and a range of different fee levels and learning styles, but at the top end of the fees scale, early promises that the SQE would make becoming a solicitor more affordable than the LPC route have so far not been realised.

-The above is just a short overview of the courses on offer – LCN’s guide to SQE preparation courses goes into more detail and has information about courses on offer at other legal education providers, including QLTS, Law Training Centre and Nottingham Law School.
-Additional SQE prep courses could also be announced in 2021 and 2022.
+The above is just a short overview of the courses on offer – LCN’s guide to SQE preparation courses goes into more detail and has information about courses on offer at other legal education providers, including QLTS School, Law Training Centre and Nottingham Law School.
+Additional SQE prep courses could also be announced over the next year.

 Olivia Partridge (she/her) is the content producer of LawCareers.Net.